Akuli/jou/doc/lists.md

 will point inside the old memory location instead of the new one.

-See [the documentation on loops](loops.md#looping-through-a-list-backwards) if you want to loop through a list backwards.
+See [the documentation on loops](loops.md#looping-through-a-list-backwards) for more tricks, such as looping through a list backwards.

 ## Passing lists around